tgalaj/tgalaj.github.io/_posts/beginner_opengl/2014-06-08-tutorial-04-what-is-programmable-rendering-pipeline.md

 Vertex Shader is a simple program that we write and is called for each vertex, we want to draw.
 Its main objective is to convert the coordinates of the vertices to the screen coordinates, but it also can be used, for example to transform the position of these vertices.

-## Tesselation Control & Evaluation Shader
+## Tessellation Control & Evaluation Shader

-Now the data is on stage of Tesselation Control Shader and Tesselation Evaluation Shader.
+Now the data is on stage of Tessellation Control Shader and Tessellation Evaluation Shader.
 They are similar to Vertex Shader, over which we have full control.
 They are not mandatory as they are used for special purposes.
-Unlike the Vertex Shader, Tesselation shaders work on _patches_.
+Unlike the Vertex Shader, Tessellation shaders work on _patches_.
 Generally they are used for tessellating geometry - increase the number of primitives in the geometric shape in order to obtain smoother mesh of a model.

 ## Geometry Shader

 The next process, which gets the data is Geometry Shader.
-It is, like Tesselation shader, not compulsory stage (you can but you do not have to write it) and is used for additional processing of geometry (transmitted data), for example to create new geometric primitives before rasterization.
+It is, like Tessellation shader, not compulsory stage (you can but you do not have to write it) and is used for additional processing of geometry (transmitted data), for example to create new geometric primitives before rasterization.

 ## Primitive Setup